rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 4. Add 404 page.
 5. Images must be rendered via an Image component from next/image.
 6. Links must be rendered via a Link component from the next-intl [createNavigation](https://next-intl.dev/docs/getting-started/app-router/with-i18n-routing#i18n-navigation) function.
 The "createNavigation" function is a wrapper on top on Next.js navigation with supporting locales.
-7. All requests must be done from the server.
-[Example how to adopt searchParams to the next.js](https://nextjs.org/learn/dashboard-app/adding-search-and-pagination), [Fetching data](https://nextjs.org/docs/app/getting-started/fetching-data)
+7. All static requests must be done from the server.
+[Example how to adopt searchParams to the next.js](https://nextjs.org/learn/dashboard-app/adding-search-and-pagination), [Fetching data](https://nextjs.org/docs/app/getting-started/fetching-data).
+Dynamic requests (depends on search params for example) still can be done from the client via rtk-query\tanstack-query etc.
 8. Move render of components to the server as much as possible.
 [E.g., static markup, components without state\hooks usage](https://nextjs.org/docs/app/getting-started/server-and-client-components).
 9. Csv file from the Redux task must be compiled [on the server](https://nextjs.org/docs/app/guides/forms).